IoT Market Research – Everything You Want to Know at One Place

 Connected Devices

-With more and more devices getting connected to the internet, IoT has become a prevalent system.
-Even in 2020, despite the Covid-19 pandemic, the number of IoT connections surpassed non-IoT connections.
-Out of 21.7 billion active connected devices worldwide, 11.7 billion i.e., 54% of them were IoT device connections.
+With more devices connected to the internet, IoT has become a prevalent system.
+Even in 2020, despite the COVID-19 pandemic, the number of IoT connections surpassed non-IoT connections.
+Out of 21.7 billion active connected devices worldwide, 11.7 billion, or 54%, were IoT device connections.
 The number is expected to grow to 30 billion IoT connections by 2025.

 Each year, various new devices in different forms, factors with increased capabilities, and intelligence are introduced and adopted in the market.

-M2M applications are one of the reasons for fast-growing connections.
-Smart meters, video surveillance, healthcare monitoring, transportation, and package or asset tracking, are resulting in the growth of IoT devices and connections.
+M2M applications are one reason for fast-growing connections.
+Smart meters, video surveillance, healthcare monitoring, transportation, and package or asset tracking are also resulting in the growth of IoT devices and connections.

 As per the Cisco report, by 2023, M2M connections will be responsible for 50% of the total devices and connections.
 It is expected to grow at a 19% CAGR from 2018 to 2023 to result in 14 billion connections by the end of 2023.
 The second-fastest growing devices will be smartphones.

-In M2M connections, connected home appliances will have the largest share while connected vehicles will be the fastest-growing application type.
-By 2023, connected home appliances will amount to 48% of the total M2M share and connected cars will grow at 30% CAGR during 2018-2023.
+In M2M connections, connected home appliances will have the largest share, while connected vehicles will be the fastest-growing application type.
+By 2023, connected home appliances will amount to 48% of the total M2M share, and connected cars will grow at a 30% CAGR during 2018-2023.

-Most IoT connections will be handled by the consumers, i.e 74% while businesses will have a hold of the remaining 26%.
-However, consumers’ share will grow slightly slower, at 9.1% CAGR, compared to the business segment which will grow at 12% CAGR.
+Most IoT connections will be handled by consumers, 74%, while businesses will control the remaining 26%.
+However, consumers’ share will grow slightly slower, at 9.1% CAGR, compared to the business segment, which will grow at 12% CAGR.

-As per IDC, as of 2020, $742 billion were expected to be spent on IoT technology worldwide.
-With Covid-19, the year 2020 saw less spending compared to 2019 as hotels, theme parks, casinos, and movie theaters closed for most of 2020.
+According to IDC, as of 2020, $742 billion was expected to be spent on IoT technology worldwide.
+With COVID-19, the year 2020 saw less spending compared to 2019 as hotels, theme parks, casinos, and movie theaters closed for most of 2020.

 But the expectation of IoT spending in double-digital rates in 2021 is highly likely.
 And by 2023, it is estimated to reach over $1 trillion.

 Growth has been seen in IoT spending in some industries, though slow.
-Discrete manufacturing at 4.3%, resource industries including oil and gas at 5.0%, and transportation at 5.7% manage to spend more on IoT.
-Healthcare, insurance, and education will deliver the strongest industry gains in IoT spending this year with growth rates of 14.5%, 12.3%, and 11.9% respectively.
-Consumer spending on IoT solutions will grow 13.9% year over year in 2020.
+Discrete manufacturing at 4.3%, resource industries, including oil and gas at 5.0%, and transportation at 5.7% manage to spend more on IoT.
+Healthcare, insurance, and education will deliver the most substantial industry gains in IoT spending this year, with growth rates of 14.5%, 12.3%, and 11.9%, respectively.
+Consumer spending on IoT solutions will grow 13.9% yearly in 2020.

 On the other hand, electric vehicle charging, bedside telemetry, and remote health monitoring are the use cases where IoT spending rose in 2020.

-China, the United States, and Japan are the countries with top IoT spending.
-While China’s spending will grow at a faster rate at 13.4% CAGR, the US and Japan will both grow at 9.0% CAGR.
+China, the United States, and Japan are the countries with the highest IoT spending.
+While China’s spending will grow at a faster rate, at 13.4% CAGR, the US and Japan will both grow at 9.0% CAGR.

 Region-wise, the fastest IoT spending growth will be in the Middle East & Africa (19.0% CAGR), Central & Eastern Europe (17.6% CAGR), and Latin America (15.8% CAGR).